stardust778/mini-react/README.md

 # mini-react

-this is a note for mini-react-learning
+this is a note for mini-react-learning, base on react 16.8

-test